benelsen/covid19lu/README.md

 - `deaths_ratio_female`

-  ratio of female persons of all deaths
+  proportion of female persons of all deaths

 - `deaths_ratio_hospital`

-  ratio of deaths that occured in hospitals
+  proportion of deaths that occured in hospitals

 - `deaths_transfer`